grishahovhanyan/nestjs-architecture/README.md

     - **`queues/`:** Implements **BullMQ** integration in the NestJS application for managing job queues and processing tasks asynchronously.

+      - **`Bull Board UI Integration`:** The package **@bull-board/nestjs** is used to render the Bull queue board UI at the `/api/v1/admin/bull-board` route.
+This UI allows for easy monitoring and management of queues, providing insights into the jobs being processed, their status, and other key metrics.
+(To access the Bull Board UI, you need to set `BULL_ADMIN_USERNAME` and `BULL_ADMIN_PASSWORD` environment variables in the .env file.)

       - **`queue.module.ts`:** The `QueueModule` is the central module for configuring and managing **BullMQ** queues within the application.
 It handles the integration with Redis and organizes queue-related modules for modular and scalable design.

       - **`queue.service.ts`:** This file defines an abstract class `AbstractQueueService` that provides a base implementation for managing queues using **BullMQ**.
 It serves as a reusable foundation for creating specific queue services in the application.